BayAreaMetro/tpp_ceqa_map_for_pba_17/README.md

 When necessary, these data are loaded onto the DEIR Database on MTC's Analysis--II server.

-For convenience, we've developed a FileGDB of the data being used for and output by this project, available [here](https://mtcdrive.box.com/s/j9p7gzfoq7uj4qena9c8zn3t8o8rw76i).
+For convenience, we've developed a FileGDB of the working data being used for this project, available [here](https://mtcdrive.box.com/s/j9p7gzfoq7uj4qena9c8zn3t8o8rw76i).
+The final [Outcome](#outcome) data is in its own FileGDB.

 #### Land Use Data